 To Serve

 Pour the steamed milk into the center of the matcha slurry, ending with light foam.
+Optionally, sprinkle additional matcha powder on top using the fine-mesh strainer.
+Enjoy!

 To Make Latte Art (optional)

-If you wish to make a decorative design on your latte, follow this video tutorial by a World Champion latte artist.
+If you wish to make a decorative design on your latte, follow this video tutorial by a world-champion latte artist.